SimonVaughanDataAndCode/sour/README.md

 ```

 ## To do:
- * Bring interpolation outside of main loop (in iccf.core) for speed
+ * Bring interpolation outside of main loop (in iccf_core) for speed
  * understand why max|DCF| > 1 occurs
  * proper unit tests